-The eTravel 2.1 - EAC security target claims strict conformance to the Protection Profile [PP-MRTD-EACV2].
+The eTravel Essential 1.0 EAC on PACE security target claims strict conformance to the Protection Profile [PP-MRTD-EAC2].

-The eTravel 2.1 EAC security target is a composite security target, including the IC security target [ST-IC].
+The eTravel Essential 1.0 EAC on PACE security target is a composite security target, including the IC security target [ST-IC].
 However the security problem definition, the objectives, and the SFR of the IC are not described in this document.